 in the reality at NYU its still a great buy, we’ve decided in our society that the only people that get to innovate or capture shareholder value are monopolies – Amazon, Apple, Facebook, & Google – and the only people that get to work for monopolies are people from top 30 schools and the only people that get to go to top 30 schools are children of rich kids, where there’s more from the top 1% at these schools than the bottom 60%…

 As someone that got an MBA, one thing people don’t realize is how flexible people are in terms of job opportunities.
 It is not uncommon for students to apply to 50+ jobs across many industries, regions and functions.
 The whole game is to get a high-paying job.
 Ideally something you like, but thats often negotiable.

-Top b-schools are more about gaining access to inside information about where are the money is in the new economy rather than any transformation academic experience.
+Top b-schools are more about gaining access to inside information about where high-paid jobs are in the new economy rather than any transformation academic experience.
 If you operate in these circles, you’ll know details like annual salaries, number of stock options, raises and future promotion opportunities down to a level of detail that would impress most people.